My mother—she is a matric fail.

 Bemused, we brothers and my little sister

-Would searched for our inventory of peoples killed
+Would search for our inventory of peoples killed

 Or either missing, for yet another morning